 - A ripe pineapple has a peel that has a consistent shade of yellow-brown colour all over, without any blemishes or spots.

 The connection between pineapple juice and breastfeeding might not make sense early on since every fruit seems to bring only benefits to the one who eats it.
-By knowing the right time to eat it and the right way to consume it, a nursing mother can derive benefits from it while ensuring the well-being of her child in a better way.
+By knowing the right time to eat it and the right way to consume it, a nursing mother can derive benefits from it while ensuring the well-being of her child.

 Also Read: Eating Banana during Breastfeeding